splunk/kafka-connect-splunk/README.md

 ##### /raw endpoint only
 * `splunk.hec.raw.line.breaker` - Only applicable to /raw HEC endpoint.
 The setting is used to specify a custom line breaker to help Splunk separate the events correctly.
     > Note: For example, you can specify "#####" as a special line breaker.
-Internally, the Splunk Kafka Connector will append this line breaker to every Kafka record to form a clear event boundary.
+Internally, Splunk Connect for Kafka will append this line breaker to every Kafka record to form a clear event boundary.
 The connector performs data injection in batch mode.
 On the Splunk platform side, you can configure **props.conf** to set up line breaker for the sourcetypes.
 Then the Splunk software will correctly break events for data flowing through /raw HEC endpoint.
 For questions on how and when to specify line breaker, go to the FAQ section.
 By default, this setting is empty.

 ##### /event endpoint only
 * `splunk.hec.json.event.enrichment` -  Only applicable to /event HEC endpoint.
 This setting is used to enrich raw data with extra metadata fields.
 It contains a list of key value pairs separated by ",".
 The configured enrichment metadata will be indexed along with raw event data by Splunk software.
 Note: Data enrichment for /event HEC endpoint is only available in Splunk Enterprise 6.5 and above.
 By default, this setting is empty.
 See ([Documentation](http://dev.splunk.com/view/event-collector/SP-CAAAE8Y#indexedfield)) for more information.